MSc Physician Associate Studies

-Physician Associates are an invaluable part of the medical and wider multi-professional healthcare team, and practice under the supervision of a doctor to provide care for patients.
+Physician Associates are an invaluable part of the wider multi-professional healthcare team, practicing under the supervision of a doctor to provide care for patients.

-This MSc Physician Associate Studies course has been developed in line with professional standards underwritten by the Faculty of Physician Associates at the Royal College of Physicians.
-It will equip you with the broad range of clinical skills, knowledge and professional attitudes required to practice in the medical field.
+We've developed our MSc Physician Associate Studies course in line with professional standards set by the Faculty of Physician Associates at the Royal College of Physicians.
+The course will equip you with the broad range of clinical skills, knowledge and professional attitudes required to practice in the medical field.

-Integral to the course are extensive clinical placement opportunities, giving you the chance to gain experience across a range of settings.
+Extensive clinical placement opportunities are integral to the course, giving you the chance to gain experience across a range of settings.

 Why UWE Bristol?

-Train at a specialist healthcare campus which will provide you with the unique opportunity to train alongside other healthcare professionals, with access to state-of-the-art simulation suites, replica wards and consultation rooms, where skills can be practiced in a realistic yet controlled clinical environment.
+UWE Bristol provides a specialist healthcare campus which allows you to train alongside other healthcare professionals.
+You'll benefit from access to state-of-the-art simulation suites, replica wards and consultation rooms, where skills can be practiced in a realistic, controlled clinical environment.

-Be taught by a dedicated teaching team, made up of professional experts from a range of disciplines, and led by a UK trained and registered Physician Associate.
+Learn from a dedicated teaching team, comprising healthcare professionals from a range of disciplines, including UK trained and registered Physician Associates.